Finding the way with bilingual type design

 Arabic and Latin bilingual type design is a critical field of study for many.
-Driven by the digital revolution, design and technological advancements have enabled invention, whilst simultaneously creating demand for better solutions with evolving application requirements.
-For Start in the Middle East, this subject occupies much of our working day and leads to lively studio discussions and debates.
+Design and technological advancements have enabled invention and whilst simultaneously creating demand for better solutions with evolving application requirements driven by the digital revolution.
+For Start in Middle East, this subject occupies much of our working day and leads to lively studio discussions and debates.

-To take a step back, the general principle of writing systems to communicate spoken language originates from this region.
-Ancient Egypt’s 24 uniliterals (representing syllables) gave rise to Phoenician, the first recognised alphabet (the parent of all Western alphabets) as well as abjad Arabic letterforms and todays abugida Arabic alphabet.
-Here, vowels and consonants are identified by diacritics.
+To take a step back, the general principle of writing systems to communicate spoken language originates from this region: ancient Egypts’ 24 uniliterals (representing syllables) giving rise to Phoenician, the first recognised alphabet and the parent of all Western alphabets, as well as abjad Arabic letterforms and todays abugida Arabic alphabet.
+Here vowels and consonants are identified by diacritics.

 Arabic, like Western alphabets underwent significant development with the invention of moveable type in the 15th Century, although the cursive origins of Arabic script remain.